-Topic Overview Unit 1 Outdoor and Environmental Studies is concerned with the ways humans interact with and relate to outdoor environments.
+Topic Overview Outdoor and Environmental Studies is concerned with the ways humans interact with and relate to outdoor environments.
 'Outdoor environments' covers environments that have minimum influence from humans, as well as those environments that have been subject to different levels of human intervention.
 The study enables students to make critically informed comment on questions of environmental sustainability and to understand the importance of environmental health, particularly in local contexts.
-Exploring outdoor experiences This unit focuses on human relationships with the natural environment, different understandings of nature and different types of outdoor environments.
-It also develops an understanding of nature through practical experiences and investigation of particular outdoor environments.
-Unit 2 Discovering outdoor environments This unit focuses on the impact of human interaction on nature and nature's impact on humans.
-Outdoor recreation provides the major focus for studying this impact, as well as the ecological, social and economic implications of human impact on the environment.
-Students develop a clear understanding of the impact of technologies and changing human lifestyles on outdoor environments.
 Unit 3 Relationships with outdoor environments The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
 Students are involved in one or more experiences in outdoor environments, including in areas where there is evidence of human interaction.
-Through these practical experience's students are able to make comparisons between and to reflect upon outdoor environments, as well as to develop theoretical knowledge and skills about specific natural environments.
-Unit 4 Sustainable outdoor relationships In this unit students explore the sustainable use and management of outdoor environments.
+Through these practical experiences students are able to make comparisons between and to reflect upon outdoor environments, as well as to develop theoretical knowledge and skills about specific natural environments.
+Units 3&4 are offered in Year 11 only Sustainable outdoor relationships In this unit students explore the sustainable use and management of outdoor environments.
 They examine the contemporary state of environments in Australia, consider the importance of healthy outdoor environments, and examine the issues relating to the capacity of outdoor environments to support the future needs of the Australian population.
 Students investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable environments in contemporary Australian society.
 Assessment Students may sit school-based assessments that includes structured questions, a case study, oral and visual presentations, a test, or a written report.
 Detailed assessment information can be found in the Study Design (see below).
 Associated Career Areas: Outdoor Education Teacher, Wilderness Guide, Tourism, Outdoor Adventure Guide / Instructor (rock climbing instructor, canoe instructor etc) Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
-Study Design This subject is bound by the VCAA Study Design, which can be found on this website .
+Study Design This subject is bound by the VCAA Study Design, which can be found on this website.